kaushik88/kaushik88.github.io/_posts/2016-08-13-tripwires.md

 thumbnail_path: blog/personal/kick.jpg
 ---

 In decision-making, we usually make a decision based on certain facts and assumptions and go about executing the decision on auto-pilot mode.
 Tripwire is a process that helps us go back and check if the assumptions have changed for us to reconsider our decision or even make a new one.
-A tripwire specifies the circumstances when we would reconsider a decision - "If X happens or if Y changes, we’ll take another look at our decision".
+A tripwire specifies the circumstances when we would reconsider a decision - *"If X happens or if Y changes, we’ll take another look at our decision".*

-**Why Do We Need a Tripwire?** - The main reason why we need a tripwire is because **change** is so gradual that it is really hard to notice it.
+**Why Do We Need a Tripwire?** <br/>

+The main reason why we need a tripwire is because **change** is so gradual that it is really hard to notice it.
 Also, you might not be in the best possible state of mind after you've invested a lot of time and money in the decision.
 This is best illustrated with the story of how [Kodak](https://en.wikipedia.org/wiki/Kodak) went from a pioneer in film cameras to filing for bankruptcy in 2011.

 In the 1970s, **Kodak** was the primary manufacturer of film cameras and the the stage was slowly getting set for another revolution - digital photography.
 NASA had used digital photography to send photos back to earth, Texas Instruments had filed a couple of patents on digital photography and Sony had introduced the first commercial electronic camera.
 The leaders at Kodak observed all these events and decided to continue focusing on film cameras based on the following assumptions -